-For those who are interested about the backgrounds of Tobias Holzmann and Holzmann CFD, this secion gives insight into that topic
+For those who are interested in the backgrounds of Tobias Holzmann and Holzmann CFD, this section gives insight into that topic

 Tobias Holzmann got in contact with OpenFOAM® during his practical semester (Bachelor study at the Fachhochschule Augsburg, German) in 2009 at the company Emcon Technologies in Augsburg (nowadays named Faurecia).
 He was working in the R&D department investigating thermal-electrical generator modules (TEG).
 The focus of the work was creating a test device to verify the effectiveness of the TEG modules given in the supplier's datasheet.

 However, during all measurements, the effectiveness of the TEG modules was always lower than the values mentioned in the supplier's datasheet.
 During that time, a colleague named Dr. Christoph Hosfeld was working with the latest OpenFOAM® release 1.7.x and the conjugated heat transfer solver.
 In short, he investigated the test device.
 He showed heat-flux concentrations inside the copper blocks, which was a result of the dimensionally large heating and cooling block compared to the copper blocks.